simcop2387/ComfyUI-Usgromana-Gallery/README.md

 - NSFW API must be available and properly configured
 - User permissions must be set up in ComfyUI-Usgromana

-### 7. File Management
+### 10. File Management

-Rename and delete images directly from the gallery interface.
+Comprehensive file and folder management directly from the gallery interface.

+**File Operations:**
-**Rename Files (Admin only):**
+- **Rename Files** (Admin only):
-1. Open the metadata panel for an image
+  1. In explorer view, hover over a file and click the rename button (✏️)
-2. Click the pencil icon next to "File"
+  2. Or open metadata panel and click the pencil icon next to "File"
   3. Enter the new filename (without extension)
   4. Press Enter to save
-5. The file will be renamed and metadata updated automatically

-**Delete Files (Admin only):**
+- **Delete Files** (Admin only):
-1. Open the metadata panel for an image
-2. Scroll to the bottom of the metadata panel
-3. Click the "🗑️ Delete Image" button
+  1. In explorer view, hover over a file and click the delete button (🗑️)
+  2. Or open metadata panel and scroll to bottom and click "🗑️ Delete Image"
-4. Confirm the deletion
+  3. Confirm the deletion

+- **Move Files/Folders**:
+  1. In explorer view, drag a file or folder
+  2. Drop it onto a folder or the file list area
-5. The image will be permanently deleted from the server
+  3. The item will be moved to the new location

+**Folder Operations:**
+- **Create Folder**: Click "+ New Folder" button in explorer toolbar
+- **Rename Folder**: Hover over folder and click rename button (✏️)
+- **Delete Folder**: Hover over folder and click delete button (🗑️)
+- **Move Folder**: Drag and drop folder to new location

-**Note**: Both rename and delete operations are only available to administrators.
+**Note**: File rename and delete operations are only available to administrators.

-### 8. Zoom and Drag Mode
+### 11. Zoom and Drag Mode

 Inspect images in detail with zoom and pan functionality.